-Course content covers growth characteristics, motor development, physical and perceptual motor abilities, self-concept, and play behaviors of the early childhood population.
+Course content covers growth characteristics, motor development, physical and perceptual motor abilities, selfconcept, and play behaviors of the early childhood population.
 The student will be expected to apply these concepts by using various assessment tools to determine children's developmental levels and by designing and teaching developmentally appropriate lessons to children.
 Prerequisite: ECED 162.

-PETE 245 Adapted Physical Education (3:2:2)
+PETE 345 Adapted Physical Education (3:2:2)

-This course provides the student with the competencies necessary to screen and evaluate the needs of mentally and physically challenged students.
-Developing goals and learning objectives in the areas of motor fitness as well as adapting activities based on the needs of the individual are emphasized.
+This course provides the students with the competencies necessary to screen and evaluate the needs of individuals with various physical and/or mental disabilities.
+Developing goals and learning objectives in the area of motor fitness as well as adapting activities based on the needs of the individual are emphasized.
+Students will participate in an intense field experience.
+Prerequisites: Admission to Teacher Certification Program.